 What if I told you that you could have direct access to your audience’s pocket no matter where they are in the world?

-	You’d probably call me a snake oil salesman, tell all your friends I’m a heathen and send me on my way.
+You’d probably call me a snake oil salesman and tell all your friends I’m a heathen.

 Okay I know you’ve heard of it.
 But do you know just how powerful it can be?

 As you sit here reading this, 150 million people are sending, receiving and creating Snapchat Stories.
 That’s 9,000 snaps a second!